Tyrenn/mousse/README.md

 <img align="right" src=./examples/res/logo.svg height="150px">

-Mousse is a Deno web server framework developed in typescrit.
-It provides simple way to route requests and handle websockets or server-sent event.
-Inspired by widespread framework like expressJS, it uses a similar structure based on middleware and handlers.
-This Deno framework was largely inspired by [abc](), [oak]() and [expressJS]().
+Mousse is a Deno web server framework developed in typescript.
+It provides simple ways to route http requests and handle websockets or server-sent events.
+Inspired by widespread framework like expressJS, it uses a similar structure based on middlewares and handlers.
+This Deno framework was largely inspired by [abc](https://deno.land/x/abc@v1.2.0), [oak](https://oakserver.github.io/oak/) and [expressJS](https://expressjs.com/).

 > In french Mousse refers to soap foam, composed of thousands of requests bubbles ☁️☁️